pikvm/pikvm/docs/pico_hid.md

 Connect the Pico HID to the host computer using the USB cable.

-If you are building PiKVM V1, then no further action with the Pico HID is required.
+If you are building PiKVM V1, no further action with the Pico HID is required.

-If you are making the Pico HID for V2 or V3, add the following lines to the PiKVM configuration and reboot it.
+If you are making the Pico HID for V2 or V3, add the following lines to the PiKVM configuration and reboot it:

 * `/boot/config.txt`
     ```ini